 Famously boisterous Nigerian mega-city Lagos adjusts to coronavirus lockdown

-Out of sight of police and yellow-vested enforcement officers patrolling Computer Village, some phone repairman expressed frustration with the shutdown and told Reuters they would continue to seek new clients.
-But by mid-morning on Friday, the first full day of the lockdown, most in the typically teeming and exuberant city appeared to be soberly accepting the closure.
+The packs - whose contents would include rice, beans, bread, drinking water and vitamins - are intended to last for 14 days.
+He said they would initially be sent to 200,000 households but he hoped distribution would be ramped up.
+By mid-morning on Friday, the first full day of the lockdown, most in the typically teeming and exuberant city appeared to be soberly accepting the closure.

 Crowds that usually throng the roads were replaced by people walking in pairs, or alone, and the ubiquitous yellow "danfo" buses that are usually packed to the brim carried just a few customers.
 As people adjusted under the careful watch of police, many agreed the effort to contain the coronavirus was necessary.

 "It will not be easy for us as human beings because this is where we make our money, this is where we make our daily bread," said Olugbenga Bright, a phone repairman with a wife and children to support.
 "So we need money, fine, but above all our lives - our safety is the priority."
-(Additional reporting by Nneka Chile and Temilade Adelaja Writing by Libby George Editing by Mark Heinrich)
+(Additional reporting by Nneka Chile and Temilade Adelaja in Lagos and Tife Owolabi in Yenagoa Writing by Libby George Editing by Mark Heinrich and Diane Craft)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)